-NOTE: To generate and Excel reports, you need to have Office installed on the machine that you are trying to generate the report from.
+NOTE: To generate Excel reports, you need to have Office installed on the machine on which you are trying to generate the report.

-To generate reports, simply use the New-M365DSCReportFromConfiguration cmdlet and specify what type of report you want using the Type parameter (specify HTML, Excel or JSON).
-The cmdlet also requires you to specify the full path to the .ps1 configuration file you want to generate the report from using the -ConfigurationPath parameter and specify where you wish to store the generated report using the -OutputPath parameter.
+To generate reports, simply use the New-M365DSCReportFromConfiguration cmdlet and specify what type of report you want using the Type parameter (HTML, Excel or JSON).
+The cmdlet also requires you to specify the full path to the .ps1 configuration file you want to generate the report from using the -ConfigurationPath parameter, and specify where you wish to store the generated report using the -OutputPath parameter.

-Trying to generate an Excel report from a configuration will automatically launch the Excel client as part of the process.
-Users will see data being loaded progressively into it and once the generation processes has finished, columns will automatically be resized to fit the content.
-The report will also automatically put the key mandatory parameter (e.g. primary key) of each resource in bold and do some styling of the output.
+Generating an Excel report from a configuration will automatically launch the Excel client as part of the process.
+Users will see data being loaded progressively into the workbook, and once the generation process has finished, the columns will automatically be resized to fit the content.
+The report will also automatically format the key mandatory parameter (e.g. primary key) of each resource in bold and apply some styling on the output.

-Generating an HTML report will generate a different result.
-It will create the report file at the location specified by the OutputPath parameter, but it won’t actually launch the report in a browser.
-The New-M365DSCReportFromConfiguration cmdlet, when used for HTML reports, will also return the raw HTML content of the report as seen in the image below.
+Generating an HTML report works slightly differently.
+The New-M365DSCReportFromConfiguration cmdlet will create the report file at the location specified by the OutputPath parameter, but it won’t actually launch the report for display in a browser.
+The cmdlet, when used for HTML reports, will also return the raw HTML content of the report as shown in the image below.